 Novel software monitors manufacturing, saves millions

-School spin-out company, Perceptive Engineering, markets software to monitor and control manufacturing processes.
-Its technology reduces the manufacturing costs of customers and also allows them to increase productivity without the need for expensive upgrades to process plants.
-The company now employs more than 25 staff, has won several awards and in 2013, opened its first overseas office in Singapore.
+School spin-out company Perceptive Engineering markets software to monitor and control manufacturing processes.
+The company has won several awards and opened its first overseas office in Singapore in 2013.

 Manufacturing and processing industries have been slow to adopt statistical techniques for detecting faults in equipment and plant.
 The complexity of this approach made it virtually impossible to implement in real-time fault monitoring.

 In response to requests from industry, School researchers developed new, more robust algorithms that finally brought the power of multivariate statistical analysis to real-time, industrial process control and condition monitoring.

 The technology improves plant efficiency, reduces operating costs, increases productivity and reduces energy use in a wide range of industrial sectors.
 Since 2008, Perceptive has reached the finals of The Engineer Innovation Awards and the UK IET Innovation Awards.